 There are numerous ways individuals and organizations can be involved with the implementation of Age-Friendly DC.

-The information gleaned on the September 6 Walk will be added to that gathered during the March 20 - April 15 Age-Friendly Block-by-Block Walk.
+Between March and September of 2014, 104 of 296 Single Member Districts (SMDs) were surveyed regarding walkability, neighborhood amenities, and specific concerns.
 During the spring Walks, hundreds of volunteers took to the streets of DC to identify neighborhood assets and issues needing attention all through the lens of DC residents 60 and older.
 When the data from all the Walk areas is combined, it will help the city improve policy and practice to make daily life better for those who live, work or visit.

 Staying connected to Age-Friendly DC is easy: